 Anxiety is marked by excessive worry, fear and distress.
 It’s often related to an upcoming obligation, experience or event that a person considers highly stressful.

-Unlike panic attacks, which happen suddenly, anxiety attacks are the culmination of hours, days, even weeks of disproportionate fear and worry about an impending, stress triggering event or perceived threat.
+Unlike panic attacks, which happen suddenly, anxiety attacks are the culmination of hours, days, or even weeks of disproportionate fear and worry about an impending, stress-triggering event or perceived threat.

 The symptoms of an anxiety attack are not necessarily as intense and severe as a panic attack, though they do tend to last longer.
 They can include some of the following: